wesen/go-go-labs/cmd/apps/agent-task-sqlite/QA_GUIDE.md

 # List all agents
 task-manager list-agents

-# Expected output: Shows both agents, current_project_id and current_task_id should be null
+# Expected output: Shows all agents with their current_project_id assignments
 ```

 ## Test Scenario 2: Task Creation and Dependencies